 3. Author Bio & Author Central Page

 Put yourself in the shoes of a book browser looking for a book on Amazon.

 Building A Long-Term Author Future

-You’ll notice that none of the ideas found here are intended to create short term hype or buzz.
+You’ll notice that none of the book marketing tips and ideas found here are intended to create short-term hype or buzz.

 The bottom line is that book marketing cannot be overlooked.
 Books don’t sell themselves.

 As the ebook marketplace continues to become more crowded than ever, every day you ignore book marketing is another day you’re putting yourself at a competitive disadvantage.

 If you put your heart and soul, your blood, sweat, and tears, into writing a book, you deserve to give it every chance of success.